cran-task-views/Econometrics/Econometrics.md

 - *Truncated responses:* `r pkg("crch")` for truncated (and potentially heteroscedastic) Gaussian, logistic, and t responses.
 Homoscedastic Gaussian responses are also available in `r pkg("truncreg")`.
-- *Fraction and proportion responses:* Fractional response models are in `r pkg("frm")`.
-Beta regression for responses in (0, 1) is in `r pkg("betareg")` and `r pkg("gamlss")`.
+- *Fraction and proportion responses:* Beta regression for responses in (0, 1) is in `r pkg("betareg")` and `r pkg("gamlss")`.
 - *Duration responses:* Many classical duration models can be fitted with `r pkg("survival")`, e.g., Cox proportional hazard models with `coxph()` or